CityOfZion/neo-python/docker/README.md

 The default entrypoint automatically starts the neo-python prompt.
 It also supports the command line parameters of prompt.py and bootstrap.py.
 An additional parameter '--bootstrap' is added to bootstrap prior to entering the prompt.

 To persist the bootstrapped chain you need to use a volume to store /neo-python/Chains.
-The best way to do this is using a named volume.
+This can be a host directory or a named volume, in which the latter is preferable.
+But for clarity an example of both.

     $ docker run -it -v /host/path/to/where/you/want/to/store/the/chain:/neo-python/Chains neopython -m --bootstrap

-Supported options:
+To start with a clean slate, the files in /host/path/to/where/you/want/to/store/the/chain need to be removed after closing the container.

+An even better way to deal with storage in Docker is using named volumes, because Docker can manage the storage platform independent.
+They can be created and used like so.

+    $ docker volume create my-chains-vol
+    $ docker run -it -v my-chains-vol:/neo-python/Chains neopython -m --bootstrap

+To list and remove volumes
+    $ docker volume ls
+    $ docker volume rm my-vol

+The Docker image supports the following command line parameters:
 -m / --mainnet
 (use NEO main net)
 -p / --privnet